Admissions Requirements and Guidelines

 iv) Official GRE scores (TOEFL if applicable)

 Applicants need only submit verbal, quantitative, and analytical writing scores.
 GRE scores older than 5 years are not valid.
 The department generally does not accept applicants for the Masters' program with a verbal score below the 55th %ile, or Ph.D. applicants with a verbal score below the 65th %ile, though we may consider applicants with lower scores in exceptional cases.
-The official score report must be sent directly to the Asia Center by Educational Testing Services (ETS).
 For more information about the GRE, see www.gre.org or contact the University Testing Center at (801) 581-8744.
 University of Utah School Code: 4853

 v) Three letters of recommendation (electronically through the application website)

-4. Full time or part time attendance is available for applicants.
+4. Full time or part time attendance is available for applicants, with full-time attendance preferred.

 5. Read information about Asian Studies faculty.